notwa/xyz123/README.md

 xyz123
 ======

-Converts RPG Maker's xyz image format to BMPs.
+Converts RPG Maker's xyz image format to and from gifs.
+**Note:** xyz123 is currently being redesigned and will not work as expected.
+See TODO.

 TODO
 ----

-- Refactor
-- Take a bath (asserts, TODOs and FIXMEs)
+- Scrap bmp and ezflate files in favor of a gif library and zlib's utility functions

 - Write/rewrite comments
-- Add BMP to xyz conversion

 - Write a proper readme
-- Test list implementation

 Notes
 -----